Wang Yifang

 Wang Yifang (王贻芳; born February 1963) is a Chinese particle and accelerator physicist.
-He is director of the Institute of High Energy Physics (IHEP) of the Chinese Academy of Sciences in Beijing and known for contributions to neutrino physics, in particular his leading role (with Kam-Biu Luk) at Daya Bay Reactor Neutrino Experiment to determine the last unknown neutrino mixing angle θ 13 (see neutrino).
+He is director of the Institute of High Energy Physics (IHEP) of the Chinese Academy of Sciences in Beijing and known for contributions to neutrino physics, in particular his leading role (with Kam-Biu Luk) at Daya Bay Reactor Neutrino Experiment to determine the last unknown neutrino mixing angle θ_{13}.

+Career

-After earning his bachelor's degree in physics at Nanjing University (1984) he was with Samuel CC Ting at the L3 experiment the Large Electron-Positron Collider (LEP) of CERN.
-Wang worked and studied at the University of Florence obtaining PhD in Physics, then worked at Laboratory for Nuclear Science of the Massachusetts Institute of Technology and at Stanford University and joined the Institute of High Energy Physics(IHEP), China in 2001 as a researcher and became the Director in 2011.
+After earning his bachelor's degree in physics at Nanjing University in 1984, he worked with Samuel CC Ting on the L3 experiment located at the Large Electron-Positron Collider (LEP) of CERN.
+Wang studied at the University of Florence, obtaining his PhD in Physics.
+He would then go on to work for the Laboratory for Nuclear Science located at the Massachusetts Institute of Technology, and later at Stanford University.
+He later joined the Institute of High Energy Physics (IHEP) in China as a researcher in 2001, eventually becoming the director in 2011.